cyber-secured/cyber-secured/README.md

 Several ways, in Unity you can press build and run, in the background unity will spin up a server for your build to run on to be viewed in a browser.

-Recommended: install and use to start up a localserver https://www.npmjs.com/package/local-web-server after installing, navigate via command prompt to the build location where "index.html" and start up server with "ws"
+Recommended: install and use to start up a localserver https://www.npmjs.com/package/local-web-server after installing, navigate via command prompt to the build location where "index.html" is located and start up server with "ws".
+You can exit this prompt by hitting ctrl + c to "kill" it.

 Then, in your browser, visit http://localhost:8000, or whatever prints out in command prompt.